gardener/gardener/docs/api-reference/authentication.md

 </em>
 </td>
 <td>
-<p>Credentials specify reference to a resource holding the credentials.
+<p>CredentialsRef is a reference to a resource holding the credentials.
 Accepted resources are core/v1.Secret and authentication.gardener.cloud/v1alpha1.WorkloadIdentity</p>
 </td>
 </tr>